black russian terrier, Dog Breeds, dogs

 Exercise Needs

 HIGH: The BRT has strong stamina and endurance, and needs daily exercise.
-Most enjoy water and snow, and are
+Most enjoy water and snow, and are .
+They can live in warmer climates, but keep them cool during hot months.

 They are inactive indoors — meaning they can live in apartments with regular outings for exercise.
-They may
+They may and do not do well when kenneled or crated for long times.
+This dog must live indoors with the family.

 Grooming Needs